 - Nearby Attractions: Disney World, Kennedy Space Center, Cocoa Beach

-- Itineraries: Bahamas, Eastern and Western Caribbean
+- Itineraries: Bahamas, Eastern and Western Caribbean, as well as longer specialty sailings

 - Family Advantage: Ample parking, modern terminals, and easy access to kid-friendly attractions